TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 <br />

-## Login Successfull as Margo:
+## Login Successful as Margo:

 <br />

-If we try to log into the web application with these new credentials, we do it:
+Using these credentials, we successfully log in:

 <br />